Madden–Julian oscillation: Phases and monitoring

+The position and strength of the MJO is determined by the Real-time Multivariate MJO (RMM) index, which takes into account the equatorial distribution of outgoing longwave radiation and the zonal winds at low (850 hPa) and high (200 hPa) altitudes.

 Irregularities

 The MJO's movement around the globe can occasionally slow or stall during the Northern Hemisphere summer and early autumn, leading to consistently enhanced rainfall for one side of the globe and consistently depressed rainfall for the other side.
 This can also happen early in the year.
 The MJO can also go quiet for a period of time, which leads to non-anomalous storm activity in each region of the globe.

 Local effects

 Connection to the monsoon

-Onset dates and prevailing wind currents of the southwest summer monsoon.
+Onset dates and prevailing wind currents of the southwest summer monsoon in India.

 During the Northern Hemisphere summer season the MJO-related effects on the Indian and West African summer monsoon are well documented.
 MJO-related effects on the North American summer monsoon also occur, though they are relatively weaker.
 MJO-related impacts on the North American summer precipitation patterns are strongly linked to meridional (i.e. north–south) adjustments of the precipitation pattern in the eastern tropical Pacific.
 A strong relationship between the leading mode of intraseasonal variability of the North American Monsoon System, the MJO and the points of origin of tropical cyclones is also present.

 A period of warming sea surface temperatures is found five to ten days prior to a strengthening of MJO-related precipitation across southern Asia.
 A break in the Asian monsoon, normally during the month of July, has been attributed to the Madden–Julian oscillation after its enhanced phase moves off to the east of the region into the open tropical Pacific Ocean.